composewell/streamly/docs/Build.md

 GHC 8.2.2 may hog memory and hang when building certain application using streamly (particularly the benchmark programs in the streamly package).
 Therefore we recommend avoiding using the GHC version 8.2.x.

+# Performance Optimizations

+If performance is below expectations:

+* Look for inlining functions in the fast path
+* Strictness annotations on data, specially the data used as accumulator in folds and scans, can help in improving performance.
+* Strictness annotations on function arguments can help the compiler unbox constructors in certain cases, improving performance.
+* Sometims using `-XStrict` extension can help improve performance, if so you may be missing some strictness annotations.